We do not knowingly collect or process data from anyone under the age of thirteen (13) years old.

 Finally, we may use publicly accessible information to verify information we are provided with and to manage and expand our business.

 Our primary purpose in collecting your personal data is to provide you with the products and services you requested and those which we believe will optimize your use of the Site.
 We may use your personal data for the following purposes:

 In more legal terms, we process your personal data where we have your consent to do so or otherwise where this is necessary for:

 A legitimate interest is when we have a business or commercial reason to use your information, so long as this is not overridden by your own rights and interests.
 Our legitimate interests are those indicated with a “*” above, and we consider that we have implemented sufficient checks and protections to ensure that your rights and interests are not unreasonably intruded on.

 *However, you can object to processing on any of these bases at any time and, if you do so, we will stop processing the personal data unless we can show compelling legitimate grounds which override your rights and interests, or we need the data to establish, exercise or defend legal claims – see “Your rights” below.

 Energy Intelligence also records your visits to the Site and any updates to the personal data that you enter or that are transferred from other related applications so that entries or changes can be validated.

-Technologies such as “cookies” are used by Energy Intelligence and our Site analytics providers such as Google Analytics.
+Technologies such as “cookies” are used by Energy Intelligence and our Site analytics providers.

 These various technologies are used in analyzing trends, administering the Site, tracking users’ movements around the Site and to gather demographic information about our user base as a whole.
 We may receive reports based on the use of these technologies on an individual as well as aggregated basis.